Do I need to apply for a reception place for my child?

 What if my child needs to go to a named school for medical reasons?

 Read the admission policy first to check whether medical reasons are given priority when places are allocated at the school.
 If it is not stated in the policy, the school cannot lawfully consider medical circumstances.

-If medical reasons are included in the admission policy (for example where the child or one or both parents has a disability that means that the child can only go to one school) you must provide a letter from an appropriate health professional by midday 15 January 2017 explaining why the named school is the only school that the child can attend.
+If medical reasons are included in the admission policy (for example where the child or one or both parents has a disability that means that the child can only go to one school) you must provide a letter from an appropriate health professional by midday 15 January 2018 explaining why the named school is the only school that the child can attend.
 If the evidence is late it may not be considered when places are allocated.

 The evidence will be assessed by the admission authority and either upheld or rejected.
 The case is unlikely to be upheld if the preferred school is not the child’s nearest school.
-Please note no medical cases considered in 2014, 2015 or 2016 prior to national offer day were upheld.

 If your child has special educational needs and you feel they should attend a specific mainstream school on medical grounds, please be aware that the case will be assessed on the same basis as described above.
 The majority of children with special educational needs are able to have their needs met at any mainstream school and your case is unlikely to be upheld.